simonwei97/academic-blog/content/_index.md

               * Developed device manager service(DMS), which will manage all devies in whole PAAS platform, which includes cameras, platforms and so on.
               * Developed image ingress/egress service(IIS).
 It can processed different protocol/formats data into an unified format.
 Cleaned and filtered Data will be send to Kafka eventually.
-              * Refactored image deliveration flow for IIS.
-Performance improved by almost **20%** after that.
+              * Refactored image deliveration flow which improved performance almost **20%** after that.
         - title: Software Development Engineer In Test
           company: SenseTime
           company_url: ""